Act-Conferences/spw2019/post_workshop_blog_post.md

 Future venues to explore could be hack spaces, although most (?) don't have that much space.
 There are, however, many of these [throughout Switzerland](https://wiki.hackerspaces.org/Switzerland).
 Some of these appear to have [potential](https://hack.digitalglarus.ch/hacking-and-living-in-hotel-diesbach.html), although the location issue is again a concern.

 Universities and technical schools are another avenue to explore.
 We had success in 2018 with gibb, and even managed to have students in one of the talks.
-Although it would be better to involve students more directly - perhaps with workshops, or even somehow in the workshop itself.
+Although it would be better to involve students more directly - perhaps with workshops.

-The key with any future venues is to establish exactly what we need and prioritise those: location, facilities, social aspect, catering, etc.
+The key with any future venues is to establish exactly what we need and prioritise those: location, facilities, social aspect, catering, workshops, etc.

 ## What Else Happens In Switzerland?